Harding River Cabin

 Directions

-Located 40 miles southeast of Wrangell by boat (31 miles by air) on the north side of Bradfield Canal at the mouth of the Harding River.
-Accessible only by float plane or boat.
-The beach slopes gradually; anchoring in deeper water and using a skiff or punt to reach shore is recommended.
+Located on the mainland, 40 miles southeast of Wrangell on the north side of Bradfield Canal at the mouth of the Harding River.
+Access is by float plane (31 miles from Wrangell) or boat (40 miles from Wrangell).
+The beach slopes gradually and does not provide easy boat anchorage; anchor in deeper water and use a skiff or punt to reach shore.

 Location